jakob-lj/tdt4225-exerciece-2/README.md

 Using mysql on local machine as it's not enough machines for all students.

+Remember that the program expects to find the dataset at ../dataset/.
+The dataset can be found in the exercice description.

 Start by creating the docker container:

 ```bash